So what is progress? It’s a verb, a noun and a state transition. At a high level, we say that it is:

 to move over a period of time to a stronger, more advanced, or more desirable stateCollins

-And in the progress economy all actors – individuals, organisations, departments etc – are constantly attempting to move to more desirable states.
+And in the progress economy we see all actors – individuals, groups, organisations, departments etc – constantly attempting to move to more desirable states.
 We’ll call these actors progress seekers.
-In other words, all progress seekers are attempting to make progress in all aspects of their life.

 Progress is moving to a more desirable state…